magnussolidus/PTO-Helper/README.md

 ![PTO Helper software screenshot](/resources/software.png)

+## Downloads

+You can download the executables for your system [from here](/resources/Binaries/downloads.md).

 ## Why?

 Some companies use a fixed amount of hours to calculate your PTO, while your monthly working hours may vary.